tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 EXTERNAL_PREREQUISITES_NOT_MET if the bdq:SourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode was EMPTY; COMPLIANT if the value of dwc:countryCode is found in bdq:sourceAuthority; otherwise NOT_COMPLIANT

-Pseudocode for an implementation follows the sequence of RESPONSE,critera; of the specification, with external prerequisites being able to be thrown from anywhere within the logic, but handled within the construct that builds a Result object.
+Pseudocode for an implementation follows the sequence of RESPONSE, criteria; of the specification, with external prerequisites being able to be thrown from anywhere within the logic, but handled within the construct that builds a Result object.

     Function validationCountrycodeNotempty(countryCode) returns Result {
       String sourceAuthority = "ISO 3166-1-alpha-2"